Skip to content

 Logistics and Transportation

-Logistics and transportation are important facets of supply chain management, and most PhD programs will have a class devoted to transportation logistics.
-In this course, students review different transportation models and problem-solve transportationchallenges.
 The University of Nebraska – Lincoln’s in-person PhD program includes a great example of what this course can look like.
 Since this course details advanced topics, students should already be familiar with transportation logistics.

 Theoretical Foundations

 In most PhD programs, the focus is on conducting research, which often requires a strong theoretical basis.
 By contrast, many undergraduate and master’s programs in supply chain focus on real-world applications.
-To provide PhD candidates with a solid theoretical foundation, many programs offer a theory course.
-The University of Tennessee is one such school that also offers research methods classes.

 Supply Chain Management Research

 While theory classes can touch on research methods, many schools have an entire class devoted to quantitative and qualitative research methods.
-The University of Arkansas PhD in-person program offers a foundational class on research within the field, for example, and additional courses on specific types of research, such as statistical or analytical.
+The University of Arkansas PhD in-person program offers a foundational class on research within the field and additional courses on specific types of research, such as statistical or analytical.
 Often, students take these courses early in their career so they can apply the knowledge in their dissertation or capstone during the last two years of a program.

 Allocation of Financial Resources

-A critical aspect of supply chain management is financing logistics and operations.
-Typically, companies want their supply chain teams to be as effective as possible while spending as little as possible on operations.
 To help PhD candidates gain expertise in this area, many programs offer a doctoral course on allocating financial resources.
 Liberty University, for example, offers a course in this as well as additional electives for those who want to pursue this area further.

 Dissertation or Capstone

-Every PhD in supply chain management program we looked at had either a dissertation or capstone requirement.
-This component can span semesters and often involves original research conducted, written, and defended by PhD candidates.
 Typically, students enroll in several dissertation and capstone credit hours and work one-on-one with a professor whose research interests align with theirs.
 The University of Michigan outlines this process on its website and provides examples of past supply chain dissertation papers.

 Do I Need to Complete a Dissertation or Capstone?